When should drug treatments be prescribed for people with dementia?

-Drugs should always be taken as prescribed by the doctor and be kept safe and secure.
-They can be dangerous if accidently taken in large quantities.
+Drugs should always be taken as prescribed by the doctor and be kept safe and secure to avoid accidental overdose.

 A pharmacist should be able to advise on storing and taking drugs, including ways to help someone remember to take them at the right times.
-For example, they might recommend a ‘dosette’ box which has compartments for different days and times.
-This helps to prevent someone forgetting and accidentally taking more than the recommended dose.
+For some types of drugs, they might recommend a ‘dosette box’, which has compartments for different days and times.